top of page

 DO MITES SERVE AS IMPORTANT DISEASE VECTORS AMONG ARTHROPODS?

-Emily Stone and Elise Richardson, an undergraduate and Master's student in the Keiser lab (https://www.keiserlab.com/people) have performed experiments that demonstrate mites are capable of vectoring the beautiful (red pigmented growth in image) but deadly arthropod pathogen Serratia.
+Emily Stone and Elise Richardson, an undergraduate and Master's student in the Keiser lab (https://www.keiserlab.com/people) at the time, performed experiments that demonstrate mites are capable of vectoring the beautiful (red pigmented growth in image) but deadly arthropod pathogen Serratia.
 The image to the right shows the post-mortem cultures of a mite that had previously attached to a fly that was experimentally infected with Serratia (top) and an uninfected control fly that the mite at the top attached to after attaching to the infected fly.
 With help from Dr. Brian Lazzaro (http://www.lazzaro.entomology.cornell.edu/index.html), we hope to soon get back into the lab to determine whether mites are truly ingesting bacteria and transmitting it to other flies when feeding on their hemolymph or if it is sloppy contact-transmission.
 It could be that mites' legs and/or mouthparts become contaminated after feeding on an infected host and spread it to other hosts they subsequently contact.

 bottom of page